LamininSolutions/mfsql-connector/source/procedures/spMFDeleteObjectList.rst

  - 1 = Success object deleted
  - 2 = Success object version destroyed
  - 3 = Success object destroyed
- - 4 = Failed to destroy, object not found
+ - 4 = Failed to destroy
- - 5 = Failed to delete, object not found
+ - 5 = Failed to delete
- - 6 = Failed to remove version, version not found
+ - 6 = Failed to remove version

 Use the parameter RetainDeletions = 1 to retain the deletions in the class table.
 The timestamp for the deletion will show in the deleted column.